 You can also try the Family Records Centre, in 1 Myddleton Street (close to the London Metropolitan Archives) / +44 20 8392 5300.

 The overall budget was around 18 million pounds.
+The later Future Ready project budget was around 8 million pounds.

-When the Centre isn’t being used by the LSO, we hire it out to external clients.
+When the venue isn’t being used by the LSO, we hire it out to external clients.
 The money from this provides almost all of our revenue to run the building – LSO St Luke’s receives very little revenue funding.
 Since opening in March 2003 we have done a huge variety of events, from rehearsals, recordings and concerts to conferences, filming, banqueting, launches, awards ceremonies and fashion shows!

 LSO St Luke’s is a working building, only open to the public when we have a public event happening.
 We can organise tours of the building, which should be booked in advance.